 I’ve been playing around with Azure App Service for a couple of days now and decided to address some aspects that haven’t been covered very well within the knowledge sessions I’ve seen so far.
-Many only cover the cool parts, creating new Logic Apps with everything already installed and configured.
-In addition, I haven’t seen any covering topics like scaling and configuration recommendations.
+Many only include the cool parts, creating new Logic Apps with everything already installed and configured.
+Also, I haven’t seen any covering topics like scaling and configuration recommendations.
 In real environments, things require a bit more care and attention.
-Therefore I will cover some of the basic required when getting up and running with Azure App Service within upcoming blog posts.
+Therefore I will cover some of the basic needed when getting up and running with Azure App Service within upcoming blog posts.

 Azure App Service – Before Getting Started

-Before getting started creating Azure App Service applications which currently includes Web Apps, Mobile Apps, Logic Apps or API Apps.
-It’s important to know more about the new Azure App Service plans.
+Before getting started creating Azure App Service applications, which currently includes Web Apps, Mobile Apps, Logic Apps, or API Apps, it’s essential to know more about the new Azure App Service plans.

 What are Azure App Service Plans?

-The new Azure App Service offering allows you to group several services together within a single pricing tier (Free, Shared, Basic, Standard and Premium).
-This will allow you to save money given that capabilities and capacity are shared over multiple services/apps.
+The new Azure App Service offering allows you to group several services within a single pricing tier (Free, Shared, Basic, Standard, and Premium).
+This will enable you to save money, given that capabilities and capacity are shared over multiple services/apps.
 For example, an Azure Web APP can share a hosting plan with an Azure Mobile APP.
 To make this possible, there must be a way to describe and store this information.
-This is where the App Service Plan comes into play.
+Here is where the App Service Plan comes into play.

 There are some constraints you will need to be aware of: An app in Azure App Service can be associated with only one App Service plan at any given time.
-In addition, both apps and plans are contained in a resource group.
-It’s possible to have multiple plans in a single resource group which enables you to define an application that spans across geographical regions.
+Also, both apps and plans are contained in a resource group.
+It’s possible to have multiple plans in a single resource group that enables you to define an application that spans across geographical regions.

-1 – Create an new App Service Plan
+1 – Create a new App Service Plan

 Within the Azure management portal, create a new application based on one of the application types mentioned above.
 Inside the APP SERVICE PLAN section, click on the text Or create new.
-At this point you simply provide a name for the group and make sure to configure the Pricing tier, Resource group, Subscription and Location.
+At this point, you provide a name for the group and make sure to configure the Pricing tier, Resource group, Subscription, and Location.

 2 – Altering an App Service Plan service tier

-In case you application requires features offered in different service tier, it’s necessary to alter the App Service Plan.
-Within the Azure management portal, click on BROWSE » locate the option App Service Plans, and select the plan which needs to be altered.
+In case your application requires features offered in different service tier, it’s necessary to alter the App Service Plan.
+Within the Azure management portal, click on BROWSE » locate the option App Service Plans.
+Select the plan which needs to be altered.

-After the service tier change request has been execute, you will be able to use all new features available based in the selected tier.
+After the service tier change request has been executed, you will be able to use all new features available based on the selected tier.

 You can move an app to a different App Service plan in the Azure management portal.
 Just keep in mind that Applications can only be moved between plans in the same geographical region.

-Within this post I’ve briefly covered all the important aspects regarding Azure App Service Plans.
-App Service Plans play an important role when it comes to Azure App Service offering and therefore important to understand.
+Within this post, I’ve briefly covered all the essential aspects of Azure App Service Plans.
+App Service Plans play an important role when it comes to Azure App Service offering and, therefore, essential to understand.